10 Jun In Doubt, Favour Nature? Analysing Status and Justifications for In Dubio Pro Natura as a Rule for Environmental Treaty Interpretation.

 ‘In cases of doubt, all matters before courts, administrative agencies, and other decision-makers shall be resolved in a way most likely to favour the protection and conservation of the environment, with preference to be given to alternatives that are least harmful to the environment.’

-As a soft-law document, the IUCN Declaration remains non-binding; and although adopted in an international forum comprising State representatives, it ‘does not represent a formally negotiated outcome’ and cannot be attributed to any State actor (p.
+However, as a soft-law document, the IUCN Declaration remains non-binding; and although adopted in an international forum comprising State representatives, it ‘does not represent a formally negotiated outcome’ and cannot be attributed to any State actor (p.
 5).
 Therefore, it cannot be taken as evidence of the State practice and opinio juris required to establish CIL.
-Yet, it could be seen as reflecting emerging consensus among institutional and legal experts as to the content of the principle.
-Additionally, it could function as a ‘catalyst’ to stimulate, domestically, a general practice capable of establishing a rule of CIL.
-Here, case-law from Argentina and Pakistan already shows how the IUCN Declaration may function as a reference point for domestic courts applying in dubio pro natura.
+Yet, it could be seen as reflecting emerging consensus among institutional and legal experts as to the notion’s content.
+Additionally, as in the Pakistan example, the IUCN Declaration may function as a reference point for domestic courts in applying in dubio pro natura (similarly, see this case from Argentina).
+As such, the IUCN Declaration could over time function as a ‘catalyst’ to stimulate, domestically, a general practice capable of establishing a rule of CIL.

 In Dubio Pro Natura Under the VCLT

-As explained by Judge Serghides (European Court of Human Rights), in cases of doubt the pro homine principle requires judges to show:
+As explained by Judge Serghides, from the European Court of Human Rights, in cases of doubt the pro homine principle requires judges to show:

 ‘a preference for that interpretation which is more favourable to the right and its holder (in dubio in favorem pro liberate or in dubio pro persona)’

-(p.
-3).
 Pro homine finds justification in the principle of effectiveness, which is also found in the more general VCLT framework of interpretation as a ‘specific application’ of the treaty’s object and purpose (VCLT Commentary, pp. 578-579, para 34).
-Applying the same logic to in dubio pro natura, where a treaty’s object and purpose is the protection of the environment, the principle of effectiveness would direct the interpreter towards the interpretation that better serves the treaty’s protective object and purpose, because only then would the treaty produce the intended effects.
+It is possible to extend the same logic to in dubio pro natura, particularly in the case of treaties that have the protection of the environment as their object and purpose.
+However, it should be noted that effectiveness does not necessarily mandate the most expansive interpretation available; rather, it directs towards an interpretation that gives the provision meaningful effect.
+In dubio pro natura would therefore operate within the boundaries set by the treaty’s text, not beyond them.
+This is also in line with the notion’s supplementary function, which does not aim to overlook the negotiating parties’ intentions.

 However, when making this analogy, one should question whether it is possible to group environmental treaties under a single protective purpose; or more generally, what the object and purpose of environmental treaties is, and whether it is comparable to that of human rights treaties.
 Moreover, the pro homine principle directs to the interpretation ‘more favourable to the right and its holder’.
 However, when it comes to the environment, what rights does nature have?
 Various blog contributions have already discussed the issue of nature as a subject of rights, and their interpretative relevance (e.g. here).
 Therefore, present observations are limited to the argument regarding the object and purpose of environmental treaties.

 Here, the analogy becomes muddled.
-Differently from human rights treaties, environmental treaties lack a unified objective, their purpose ranging, inter alia, from conservation, to sustainable development and resource management.
+Different from human rights treaties, environmental treaties lack a unified objective, their purpose ranging, inter alia, from conservation, to sustainable development and resource management.
 Given this diverse landscape, the application of in dubio pro natura would have to be analysed on a case-by-case basis, with the principle presenting a stronger affinity with certain treaties than others.
 This is particularly due to the fact that in dubio pro natura puts environmental protection as an end in itself (as argued here), which reflects a more ecological, rather than anthropocentric, conception of environmental law.
+This creates a potential tension, as the application of an ecocentric interpretative tool to treaties negotiated under anthropocentric assumptions requires careful evaluation of the treaty’s own normative foundation.

 Photo attribution: by Vlad Hilitanu on Unsplash